Giphy for iOS gets keyboard integration and sticker maker, reveals TapSlash acquisition from early 2018

-Perennially popular GIF search engine Giphy is rolling out a deeper integration with your iPhone keyboard today, along with a new tool for making stickers.
+Perennially popular GIF search engine Giphy is rolling out a deeper integration with iPhone keyboards today, along with a new tool for making stickers.

 The new features, according to Giphy, were enabled in part by its acquisition of TapSlash in January of this year.
 TapSlash once developed an iOS keyboard called Slash, which was basically a mobile search engine that made it easy to share content without switching apps.
 The New York-based startup had received around $1.4 million in funding, according to Crunchbase data, with none other than Giphy CEO Alex Chung investing as part of a 2015 seed round that included Techstars and Betaworks (which, as it happens, was also an early investor in Giphy).